Rush Common: History

 The proscribed land reached a point outside 405 Brixton Road, just to the north of Brixton Station Road.
 There have been several encroachments on the land that were not permitted by legislation or prevented by private action.
 In 1821 land was used by the Commissioners for Building New Churches to construct St Matthew's Church.
 When the Brixton Tate Library was constructed the forecourt was part of the proscribed land and was used to provide public gardens which are now part of Windrush Square.

-Local government gained the ability to enforce proscription of the land through the London County Council (General Powers) Act 1947.
-In the post-war period when land was acquired for council housing estates in the area, the proscribed land that had been private gardens and forecourts was turned into public open space.
+Local government gained the ability to enforce the proscription of the land through the London County Council (General Powers) Act 1947.
+In the post-war period when land was acquired for council housing estates in the area, some of the proscribed land that had been private gardens and forecourts was turned into public open space.
+Much of Rush Common however remains as private gardens to this day.

 Geography

-Sections are privately owned (such as Josephine Avenue) whereas the section along Brixton Hill has been purchased by Lambeth London Borough Council and operated as a public open space.
-Limited building on the land and fragmented ownership means the publicly accessible space now consists of disconnected portions stretching along Brixton Hill.
+Sections are privately owned (such as Josephine Avenue and Raleigh Gardens) whereas the certain sections along Brixton Hill has been purchased by Lambeth London Borough Council and operated as a public open space.